Neethu9074/carbon/packages/in-custom-dashboards/widgets/README.md

                                outside of the viewport to be mounted and hence to keep them from making (potentially unused) backend requests.
                                Defaults to `true`.
+ - `migrate`: An optional function accepting a saved state object which must return an `Observable<Result<MigratedSavedState>>`.
+You can use this to execute asynchronous widget configuration migrations.
+Migrations will be executed when the widget editor is opened and before the form object is created.

 ## Configuration Lifecycle